bdurand/restrainer/README.md

 ### Configuration

-To set the redis connection used by for the gem you can either specify a block that yields a Redis::Client or explicitly set the attribute.
+To set the redis connection used by for the gem you can either specify a block that yields a Redis object (from the [redis](https://github.com/redis/redis-rb) gem) or you can explicitly set the attribute.
+The block form is generally preferred since it can work with connection pools, etc.

 ```ruby
 Restrainer.redis{ connection_pool.redis }